RWTH-EBC/FiLiP/README.md

 ## Disclaimer

-This project is part of cooperation between the RWTH Aachen University and the Research Centre Jülich.
+This project is part of the cooperation between the RWTH Aachen University and the Research Centre Jülich.

 <a href="https://www.jara.org/de/forschung/jara-energy"> <img alt="JARA